dlarmeir/nginxmodsec/README.md

 ## Synopsis

+This GIT repository contains simple BASH scripts that I've written to automatically deploy Nginx installations with Mod_Security support.

+### nginxmodsec.sh
+This is the recommended for Production deployments and is built specifically to support Ubuntu 16.04 and it's native packiging tools.

+### nginxmodsecleg.sh
-This GIT repository contains simple BASH scripts that I've written to automatically deploy Nginx installations with Mod_Security support. nginxmodsec.sh is recommended for Production deployments and is built specifically to support Ubuntu 16.04 and it's native packiging tools. nginxmodsecleg.sh is a rougher approach that builds only off of the source and is meant to be a template for highly customized deployments.
+This is a rougher approach that builds only off of the source and is meant to be a template for highly customized deployments.

 nginxmodsec.sh  | nginxmodsecleg.sh
 ----------------|-------------------